 “It’s not really my thing,” Daria said, looking Celegorn straight in the eye.
 “But I can see the value in it.”

-“Then my mission here is accomplished,” he said, with a mocking grin.
+“Then my mission here is accomplished,” he said, with a mocking smile.
 He again looked at Jane.

 Daria walked around and studied some of the other artists’ work.
 Some, she had to admit, did nothing for her and probably still wouldn’t after an explanation, like a display of wooden plates skewered on spears put together by a young Nord.
 Others possessed an undeniable skill and elegance, like the complex abstract patterns done in watercolors by a Khajiit woman.
 Another display, a set of red and black demon statuettes that a bald Dunmer had carved from volcanic ash, disturbed Daria for reasons she couldn’t quite fathom.